tttmmmyyyy/fixlang/Document.md

 threaded = false

 # Preliminary commands to be executed before the Fix program is compiled.
-# This is useful when you need to compile a C library before compiling the Fix program.
+# This is useful when you need to compile a object files / library before compiling the Fix program.
 preliminary_commands = [
     ["make", "libxyz.a", "--quiet"] # Since this command runs always when you run "fix build", "--quiet" is useful.
 ]

+# Additional build options when running `fix test`.
+# Fields are almost the same as ones in "[build]".
+[build.test]
+files = ["test.fix"]

 # By "[[dependencies]]" array, you can specify a Fix project as a dependency.
 # The dependent project should have "fixproj.toml" file, which at least defines name and version of the project.